dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 </Style>
 ```

-These styles will automatically be applied to `FlyoutItem` and `MenuItem` objects, without having to set their `StyleClass` properties to the style class names.
+These styles will automatically be applied to <xref:Microsoft.Maui.Controls.FlyoutItem> and `MenuItem` objects, without having to set their `StyleClass` properties to the style class names.

-In addition, custom style classes can be defined and applied to `FlyoutItem` and `MenuItem` objects.
+In addition, custom style classes can be defined and applied to <xref:Microsoft.Maui.Controls.FlyoutItem> and `MenuItem` objects.
 For more information about style classes, see [Style classes](~/user-interface/styles/xaml.md#style-classes).

 ## Flyout header